ximenes13/Madlibs/README.md

-# 🧠 MadLib Generator with Python + Selenium
+# 🧠 MadLib Generator with Python + Flask

 This project is a web-based MadLib-style random story generator built using `Python` and `Flask`, with `HTML/CSS` for the frontend and `JSON` as the data source.
 Users can dynamically fill in the blanks to generate fun, custom stories — all within a browser interface.